 Emotional abuse occurs when a member of the care staff hurts the wellbeing or self-esteem of a senior resident.
 This can take form through yelling, isolating, making fun, or manipulating them into making certain decisions.
 Emotional abuse may sometimes coincide with physical harm, but not always.
 Family members must investigate further if their loved one suddenly appears afraid, has mood swings, refuses help from specific care staff, and doesn’t answer questions directly.

 The residents in a nursing home may be vulnerable to being financially exploited by care staff.
 These seniors have likely spent their entire lives saving up money and preparing for their departure by creating an estate plan and organizing finances.
 Care staff by becoming close to residents with the goal of gaining their trust so they can obtain financial information.
 If family members notice weird transactions through their senior relative’s credit or debit cards, or recent transferring of money to a person they don’t recognize the name of, then it’s time to put an end to the financial abuse before it can worsen.

 If you are the close relative of a senior person in a nursing home and suspect that any of the above may be occurring, your first step is to notify law enforcement and an attorney so you can take swift action to get them somewhere safe.
-Experienced nursing home malpractice lawyers in Phoenix, AZ can also help you file a lawsuit against the individual and/or organization.
+Experienced nursing home malpractice lawyers can also help you file a lawsuit against the individual and/or organization.